markrobinsonuzh/scRNAseq_clustering_comparison/README.md

+[![DOI](https://zenodo.org/badge/98410072.svg)](https://zenodo.org/badge/latestdoi/98410072)

 # scRNAseq clustering comparison
-This repository contains the code for our study comparing methods for unsupervised clustering of scRNA-seq data.
+This repository contains the code for our study comparing methods for unsupervised clustering of scRNA-seq data:

-[![DOI](https://zenodo.org/badge/98410072.svg)](https://zenodo.org/badge/latestdoi/98410072)
+- Duò A, Robinson MD and Soneson C: [A systematic performance evaluation of clustering methods for single-cell RNA-seq data](https://f1000research.com/articles/7-1141/v1).
+F1000Research 7:1141 (2018).

 ## Downloading the data and results directly